Weather of 2010: September 26–30: Asia

 September 26 saw heavy rain (causing more massive flooding) moving into Bihar and devastating an area around Patna.
 The Danapur Diyara district was the worst affected.
 Locals complained about a lack of emergency housing and supplies.
 The river Ganges breached its banks and flooded all low-lying areas, leaving many stranded due to flooded roads, collapsed bridges, and precautionary closures.

 September 27 and 28 saw the flood situation reaching its worst at Agra where the river water level touched 152.4 m on the morning of September 27.
 Many neighborhoods and ghats, such as the Taj Ganj cremation ghat, were submerged after several thunderstorms brought very heavy rainfall.
 Almost half of the city was without drinking water.
 Tourists visiting the Taj Mahal were asked to stay far away from the raging river.
-Settlements in the Balkeshwar and Dayalbagh areas have been inundated.
-More than 30 villages in the Bah tehsil have also been badly hit by the Yamuna river floods.
+Settlements in the Balkeshwar and Dayalbagh areas were inundated.
+More than 30 villages in the Bah tehsil were also badly hit by the Yamuna river floods.